Sudama Setu: History

 A pedestrian bridge over Gomti river connects Jagat Mandir of mainland Dwarka and Panchnad or Panchkui Tirth on the island in southeast of it.
 The bridge was proposed in 2005 to boost tourism on the island.
 The island has religious as well archaeological significance.
 There are five sweet water wells called Panchkui associated with five Pandava brothers of Mahabharata.
 Gomti river was crossed by boats until construction of the bridge.
 As Jagat Mandir is an Archaeological Survey of India (ASI) protected site, permission was needed for construction of the bridge.
 The Vadodara circle of ASI gave a nod to the bridge in 2008.
 The ground breaking ceremony for the bridge was held on 5 May 2011 by Gujarat Tourism minister Jaynarayan Vyas and Rajya Sabha MP Parimal Nathwani.
 The construction was delayed due to ASI Delhi not granting the permit until 2013.
 The bridge was completed in February 2016.

 Reliance Industries Limited, in collaboration with the Gujarat Tourism Department and Gujarat Pavitra Yatradham Vikas Board, built the bridge.
 The bridge cost ₹7.42 crore.
 It is named for Sudama, a childhood friend of Krishna.
 The bridge was inaugurated by Gujarat Chief Minister Anandiben Patel on 11 June 2016.
+It was closed in October 2022 following the Morbi bridge collapse and remained so.
+In June 2025, it was declared that it will be renovated at the cost of ₹14.11 crore.